Covid 19 coronavirus: Jacinda Ardern marks first week of April for signs the lockdown is 'breaking the chain'

 Sign up to our daily Covid-19 newsletter for essential advice and a full summary of the day's news and developments.
 Register or sign in here and select Top News Stories

-By then there are expected to be between 4000 and 5000 confirmed cases, based on the current infection rate which has been consistent for the past 10 days.
+By April 6 in New Zealand, there are expected to be between 4000 and 5000 confirmed cases, based on the current infection rate which has been consistent for the past 10 days.

 With experts predicting a 1 per cent mortality rate, that means there could also be a number of fatalities.